metalll/ios-simple-voice-app-tutorial/README.md

 Now, open a terminal window in your Xcode project directory and type `pod install`.
 Remember to open the workspace in Xcode when using CocoaPods.

-_Note: If you are new to CocoaPods  go to [cocoapods.org](http://cocoapods.org/) to learn how to install it._
+_Note: If you are new to CocoaPods, go to [cocoapods.org](http://cocoapods.org/) to learn how to install it._

 ##Login

-To enable app to app calling, it is necessary to start the _SINClient_ with a username.
-In this example, you will let the user type in any username they want with no password.
+To enable app-to-app calling, you must start the _SINClient_ with a username.
+In this example, you will let the user type in any username he or she wants with no password.

 First, create a new ViewController (File&gt;New&gt;File)

-*   Select objective-c class and click next
+*   Select objective-c class and click Next
 *   Name the file _LoginViewController_
     Make sure UIViewController is the subclass.